Things to Do in Paris: Treasure Hunting with THATRue

 I can’t begin to describe all the cool places that the hunt led us to (and I won’t, because you should discover them yourself), but I will mention two highlights that stood out for me.

 Place Saint-Sulpice with the Saint-Sulpice church behind it.

 The first was a visit to the Saint-Sulpice church, which I have passed on many occasions without ever stepping inside (I know, shame on me!).
 It is the second-largest church in Paris, with an absolutely gorgeous interior, and incredibly, through a hole in one of the windows and a large gnomon, it acts as an ancient sundial.

 The second was a large stone wall that has a famous poem by the French writer Arthur Rimbaud written across it in full.
 For any lover of French poetry, this is a pure delight to stumble upon, and again, I won’t tell you where it is!

-I’m going to be honest: when on a guided tour of a city that reels off dry historic facts, I usually lose interest rather quickly, but with THATRue, Daisy has selected the juiciest, most intriguing facts—you’ll want to share them with everyone and be left wanting more.
+I’m going to be honest: when on a guided trip of a city that reels off dry historic facts, I usually lose interest rather quickly, but with THATRue, Daisy has selected the juiciest, most intriguing facts—you’ll want to share them with everyone and be left wanting more.
 Whether it’s art, history, cinema, pop culture, music or fashion, there really is something for everyone to enjoy on these treasure hunts, and learning is effortless and entertaining at the same time.